IgnaLog/MERN-Stack-Tasks-App-MySQL-Hooks/README.md

 In the other terminal, go to the client directory and there run: *npm install* in the same way.

 After installation make sure you have mysql installed locally or via docker.
 In the project path /server/db.js I have created a basic configuration file to use mysql.
 Make sure you have the same database and configuration in your mysql.
+Also create a table the same as the one found in /database/db.sql

 Finally, in both terminals, both root and client execute the command: